BIGJRA/BIGJRA.github.io/rejuv.md

 I’m not saying Amanda is harder than this fight but… it’s close.
-He does have some threats, particularly Mega Toxtricity, whose field boosted Overdrive that hits both of your Pokémon might just knock them entirely off the map.
+He does have some threats, particularly Mega Toxtricity, whose field boosted Overdrive that hits both of your Pokemon might just knock them entirely off the map.
 Raichu’s ability is always activated so it will surely outspeed you.
 Other than that, though nothing goes too crazy on the offensive side if you can manage it right.
 Note that on this field all